 Good, but Not Great: Print

-The Story: Dr. Highsmith met GPM’s founder Xaña Winans while she was lecturing on dental marketing related topics at LVI.
-He was looking for a new marketing agency that understood dentistry.
+The Story: Dr. Highsmith met Golden Proportions Marketing’s founder Xaña Winans while she was lecturing on dental marketing related topics at LVI.
+He was looking for a new dental marketing expert.
 Together they tested a number of strategies, but ultimately found the strongest results with television.
 The efficiency of the television investment was improved further by testing networks and making adjustments to the ad style.
 In 2018, he has achieved a 10:1 ROI with his television advertising attracting over 100 new patients.
 Print, by comparison achieved an ROI of 4:1 while active, and attracted between 5-10 patients per year.

 Advice for Other Dentists: “The main thing is you have to find what works in your market because all markets are different.
 Getting the data proves what is working and what is not.
 Because we measure everything, I could see that while print marketing used to work well, it just didn’t deliver for me the past few years.

 I had heard from a number of people that nothing is instant in marketing.
 When I started TV, it took about 4-6 months before we saw a big bump in calls.
 And then, when we switched television networks, that was instant.
 We got 30 new patients a month from TV.
 I’ve learned that with dental marketing, consistency is key; find out what works and stick with it.
 Go all in and own it.
 For example, if you’re going to do a print ad, do a big one.”

 “Go all in and own it.
 If you’re going to do a print ad, do a big one.” – Dr. John Highsmith